neurodatascience/file_tree_check/README.md

 ```

-#### 4) Run an automated test on specific files contained in a large dataset
+#### 4) Run an automated test on specific type of files contained in a large dataset

 With the *pipe file data* setting, the script will print to the standard output a string for every file as it goes along exploring the file structure in the target folder.

-This string contains the path, along with some metrics, and can be then used as input for a automated test on the file at that path.
+This string contains the path, along with some metrics, and can be then used as input for a automated test on the file using the path in the string.

+The string output for each file will have this format : 'absolute_path,identifier,file_size,modified_time'

 Combining the search criteria and this string output, the script will only output a string for every file whose name match the criteria.
 For example, if a test needs to be run only on json files, a search criteria that matched files ending with ".json" will have the script generate a string for every json file that can be piped to an automated test script.

+This config file will also create a csv that can be uses by other type of tests.

 ```
 [Categorization]